Germantown, Maryland: Development and master plan (1950–1980)

 During the 1970s, Wernher von Braun, a German rocket scientist during World War II, worked for the aerospace company Fairchild Industries, which had offices in Germantown, as its vice president for Engineering and Development.
 Von Braun worked at Fairchild Industries from July 1, 1972, until his death on June 16, 1977.
+The A-10 Thunderbolt and the landing gear of the Space Shuttle were both designed at these offices.

 The Germantown Campus of Montgomery College opened on October 21, 1978.
 At the time, it consisted of two buildings, 24 employees, and 1,200 students.
 Enrollment had increased to five thousand students by 2003, with eighty employees across four buildings.
 A steel water tower modeled after the Earth can be seen from orbiting satellites in outer space.
 As of 2008, a forty-acre bio-technology laboratory was nearing completion.

 Economic growth and modern development (1980–present)

 Since the early 1980s, Germantown has experienced rapid economic and population growth, both in the form of townhouses and single-family dwellings, and an urbanized "town center" has been built.
-Germantown was the fastest growing zip code in the Washington, D.C. metropolitan area and Maryland in 1986, and the 1980s saw a population growth of 323.3% for Germantown.
+Germantown was the fastest-growing ZIP code in the Washington metropolitan area and Maryland in 1986, and the 1980s saw a population growth of 323.3% for Germantown.

-In 2000, the Upcounty Regional Services Center (now the Sidney Kramer Upcounty Regional Services Center) opened in Germantown, and a 16,000 square feet section of the first floor was home to the Germantown Public Library for several years until it moved to a new, 19 million dollar complex in 2007.
-On September 29, 2013, the Upcounty Regional Services Center in Germantown was renamed as the Sidney Kramer Upcounty Regional Services Center, after Sidney Kramer, the Montgomery County executive from 1986 to 1990.
+In 2000, the Upcounty Regional Services Center opened in Germantown, and a 16,000 square feet section of the first floor was home to the Germantown Public Library for several years until it moved to a new, 19 million dollar complex in 2007.
+On September 29, 2013, it was renamed as the Sidney Kramer Upcounty Regional Services Center after Sidney Kramer, Montgomery County executive from 1986 to 1990.

 In October 2000, the Maryland SoccerPlex opened in Germantown.
 The sports complex includes nineteen natural grass fields, three artificial fields, a 5,200 seat soccer stadium with lighting and press box, eight indoor convertible basketball/volleyball courts.
 Two miniature golf courses, a splash park, a driving range, an archery course, community garden, model boat pond, two BMX courses, tennis center, and a swim center are also located within the confines of the complex.
 The soccerplex was the home of the Washington Spirit of the National Women's Soccer League from 2013 to 2019.